sav-che/TL-2/Authors/Winkler, Hans Karl Albert {std. Ha. Winkl.}.md

 **Notes**
 *Publ*.: 1932, cover-t.p., p. \[163\]-189. *Copy*: B. – Reprinted and to be cited from Biol.
 Zentralbl.
 52(3) 163-189.
 1932. – See also his *Die Konversion der Gene*, Jena 1930, 186 P.

+[^1]: "*Winklerella* Engl.
+1905 (Podostemaceae) \[is dedicated to\] Hubert J.P.
+Winkler (1875–1941), was assistant to Engler at the Botanical Garden Berlin, for two years botanist at the botanical garden in Victoria/Cameroon (ETH Zürich, 2014) and collected this plant in Cameroon near the Edea-Falls (Engler, 1905: 98).
+Later he was Professor of Botany in Breslau (today Wrocław/Poland).
+He also collected in France, Indonesia, Malaysia and Singapore."
+Burkhardt, L. (2016).
+About some eponyms in Taxonomic literature (TL-2). _Taxon_, _65_(1), 137–145. [https://doi.org/10.12705/651.9](https://doi.org/10.12705/651.9)